-In the Web 2.0 world, your audience is always second person – “you.”
-Such is definitely not the case when writing a letter for a job.
+In the Web 2.0 world, your audience is always the second person – “you.”
+Such is not the case when writing a cover letter.
 This is the time to address people by their given names and titles.

-In a letter for a job, a man becomes “Mr.” and a woman becomes “Ms.” That is, unless you are aware already of the woman in question’s marital status.
+In a cover letter, a man becomes “Mr.” and a woman becomes “Ms.” That is unless you are already aware of the woman’s marital status.

-A faux pas in any of these formalities can discredit your letter for a job, before it is even read!
+A faux pas in any of these formalities can discredit your cover letter before it is even read!

 Avoid the following cliché phrases when writing a letter for a job: